 Are you stuck in a dead-end job?
 Not making the money you deserve?
-Just need a change but afraid your boss will find out iStock_000017667601_Smallif you start looking for a new job?
+Just need a change but afraid your boss will find out if you start looking for a new job?
 LinkedIn to the rescue!

 Obviously, you don’t want to use words like seeking, pursuing or looking in your LinkedIn profile—that’s the quickest way to the unemployment line.
 But sprucing up your profile, joining the right groups, and “following” companies you’d like to work for are a few of the easy steps you can take when looking for a new job “under the radar.”